ankitects/faqs/src/what-spaced-repetition-algorithm.md

 unchanged.

 Easy
-The current interval is multiplied by the current ease times the 'easy bonus' and the ease is increased by 15 percentage points.
+The current interval is multiplied by the current ease times the *easy bonus* and the ease is increased by 15 percentage points.

-For Hard, Good, and Easy, the next interval is additionally multiplied by the 'interval modifier'.
+For Hard, Good, and Easy, the next interval is additionally multiplied by the *interval modifier*.
 If the card is being reviewed late, additional days will be added to the current interval, as described in a previous FAQ.